radssh/radssh/docs/source/config_settings.rst

  - shell.prompt (default: "RadSSH $")
     The RadSSH shell prompt issued before reading each command line.
  - logdir (default: session_%Y%m%d_%H%M%S)
     Location of the session logging directory.
 Defaults to current directory, and supports expansion of datetime elements.
 Path prefix can be added, including ~ for user home directory.
+Can be set to blank, to cause logging to go to the console as stderr stream.
  - log_out (default: out.log)
     Consolidated (all host) stdout filename.
 Created in the logdir directory.
  - log_err (default: err.log)